Interstellar Comet 3I ATLAS Latest News and General Information

 - Use low magnification (20–60×) to boost contrast and reveal the faint coma.

 - Avoid bright moonlight.
-The Moon’s glare can easily wash out such a dim object, so aim for New Moon nights — November 19 and December 12.
-The Full Moon on December 4 (the last Supermoon of the year will make the comet nearly impossible to spot.
+The Moon’s glare can easily wash out such a dim object, so aim for New Moon night of December 20.

 For convenient planning, see the Moon phase calendar on our website.